 - Heritage College

 - Prairie College of Applied Arts and Technology

 Required CoursesCredit (Note: ENGL1201 can be taken in any of the 3 terms, online or in-class.
 Must be completed within 3 years of starting the program)

 This introductory course focuses on the development of children from conception to twelve years of age, including the physical child, the thinking child, the social child and the whole child, as well as introducing atypical development.
 Students will study key theories and theorists in child development.

 This survey course focuses on understanding the goals and essential components for the development of successful early childhood programs.
 Through the study of the role of early childhood professionals, students will gain insight into their own philosophy of early childhood education.

 This first-year composition course introduces learners to academic writing and critical thinking.
-They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Canada's Indigenous communities.
-Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing the work of other authors.
+They read and analyze sociopolitical, cultural, and gender issues in texts with an emphasis on experiences of people whose voices were historically silenced, particularly those of Indigenous communities in Canada.
+Learners develop strategies to communicate their own ideas and integrate them with those of others by quoting, paraphrasing, and summarizing source material.
 Learners present their written assignments professionally according to APA formatting guidelines.